 They wanted enough space to enjoy retirement, so I designed the new rooms around what they currently used in the house.

 This is what we replicated in the granny annexe.
 There was no need for anything other than the mains rooms because of all the space that there is in the house.

-Dad wanted something in keeping with the house (it was built in 1930) and I wanted something that was different from the house to stop it looking like an old people home.
+Dad wanted something in keeping with the house (1930’s) and I wanted something different from the house to stop it looking like an old people home.

-We’d used timber cladding in our first house and loved the thought of using it again, only this time the plan was to char/burn the larch.
+We’d used western red cedar timber cladding in our first home and loved the thought of using it again, only this time the plan was to char/burn the timber.